 Note that there are two steps down from the outboard side to the vanity inboard.

-Rich-looking dark wood frames two full length mirrors that contrasts with the light-colored wood vanity.
+Rich-looking dark wood frames two full-length mirrors that contrast with the light-colored wood vanity.

 Decor.
 The theme of dark wood framing and light tones is continued throughout the cabin and the accommodations deck.